777arc/PySDR/content/iq_files.rst

    :align: center
    :alt: The SigMF logo animation

-The Python code used to read in the logo file (located `here <https://github.com/gnuradio/SigMF/tree/master/logo>`_) and produce the animated GIF above is shown below, for those curious:
+The Python code used to read in the logo file (located `here <https://github.com/sigmf/SigMF/tree/main/logo>`_) and produce the animated GIF above is shown below, for those curious:

 .. code-block:: python

+ from pathlib import Path
+ from tempfile import TemporaryDirectory

  import numpy as np
- import matplotlib.pyplot as plt import imageio from sigmf import SigMFFile, sigmffile
+ import matplotlib.pyplot as plt import imageio.v3 as iio from sigmf import SigMFFile, sigmffile

  # Load a dataset